johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         problem occurs?

-    9. Do I need to fix this or does the supervisor just want to run right now.
+    9. Do I need to fix this or does the supervisor just want to run right now?
 What will just get them going?

     10. Are all the controls set properly?